dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 coming from some dataset stored on disk or increasingly more common, stored in the cloud.
 To make things more realistic we perform a similar calculation with data stored in a [Zarr format](https://zarr.readthedocs.io/en/stable/) (which is what Alistair, our genomics collaborator, uses) in [GCS](https://cloud.google.com/storage)

-In this [Zarr SVD example](https://gist.github.com/quasiben/e52bc740ae22ae321f30987c65998078), we load a 25GB GCS backed data set onto a DGX2,
+In this [Zarr SVD example](https://gist.github.com/quasiben/e52bc740ae22ae321f30987c65998078), we load a 25GB GCS backed data set onto a DGX2, run a few processing steps, then perform an SVD.
+The combination of preprocessing and SVD calculations ran in 18.7 sec and the data loading took 14.3 seconds.

-Again, on a DGX2, from data loading to SVD we are running in time less than it take to make a cup of tea.
+Again, on a DGX2, from data loading to SVD we are running in time less than it would take to make a cup of tea.
+However, the data loading can be accelerated.
+From GCS we are reading into host memory, uncompressing the zarr bits, then moving the data from host memory to device memory.
+This is be improved if we cut out the host entirely and read directly into the GPU.

 And so we come back to a common lesson of high performance computing: